-The function of the haulm fingers (item 2, fig 14) is to catch the haulm and direct it down into the haulm roller.
-Moving the haulm fingers away from the web will allow a clearer flow for the crop.
+The function of the haulm fingers (item 3, fig 13) is to catch the haulm and direct it down into the haulm roller.
+Moving the haulm fingers away from the scroll roller will allow a clearer flow for the crop.
 In green top or heavy trash it may be necessary to rotate some of the fingers out of the crop flow to prevent overloading of the haulm roller and excessive damage to the crop.
-By adjusting the turnbuckle (item 3, fig 14) the fingers can be raised or lowered.
+By adjusting the turnbuckle (item 5, fig 14) the fingers can be raised or lowered.
 A plastic sleeve is fitted to each finger.
 The sleeves prevent bruising of the potatoes and should be replaced when they wear through or are lost.